Min-Zer0/WinSNPGT/README.md

 ## 🔍 Demo Data
 - The example-data files are not included in the release package, you can download [example-data.tar.gz](https://figshare.com/articles/dataset/WinSNPGT_example_data/23365061).

-	The species of the example-data files is *Oryza sativa*, you can select the rice-related dataset in the toolkit to complete the genotyping.
+	The species of the example-data files is *Oryza sativa*, you can select the rice-related dataset (e.g: GSTP007 ~ GSTP009) in the toolkit to complete the genotyping.

 - Java8 are not included in the release package, You can install it yourself by referring to the method in Installation.

 ## 🌟 Installation
-- Download the [release package](https://github.com/JessieChen7/WinSNPGT/raw/installation_package/WinSNPGT.exe) and unzip to your working directory.
+- Download the [WinSNPGT release package](https://github.com/JessieChen7/WinSNPGT/raw/installation_package/WinSNPGT.exe) and unzip to your working directory.
 - Download and install [jdk-8u381-windows-x64.exe](https://www.oracle.com/java/technologies/downloads/#java8-windows).

 ## 🌟 Usage